OpenTranslationBible/open-bible/en-GB/24.Jeremiah/md/jeremiah-36.md

 The king and all his servants who heard all these words did not show fear, nor did they tear their garments.

 ## Jeremiah 36:25
-Even though Elnathan, Delaiah, and Gemariah urged the king not to burn the scroll, he would not listen to them.
+Although Elnathan, Delaiah, and Gemariah implored the king not to burn the scroll, he refused to heed their words.

 ## Jeremiah 36:26
 Instead, the king commanded Jerahmeel, a son of the king, Seraiah son of Azriel, and Shelemiah son of Abdeel to seize Baruch the scribe and Jeremiah the prophet, but the Lord hid them.